 Have you ever wondered why dogs always bite and chew on things they shouldn't?

-Almost every dog owner goes through this so to those wondering why they do, fear not!
-Puppies will bite as normal behavior through their own experimentation; they learn to develop bite inhibition (or soft bites) and jaw control from their litter mates and mother.
+Puppies will bite as normal behavior through their own experimentation - they generally do this to learn to jaw control from their litter mates and mother.

 This will help them prevent from biting when they are stressed or in an unfamiliar situation.